shervindadashzade/Traffic-Sign-Detector/README.md

-# Traffic Sign Detector
+# Traffic Sign Detector (TSD)

-Traffic Sign Detector has implemented using Python and YOLOv5 library.
-The used dataset includes 1,325 pictures which have been collected and annotated by me and my friends.
+TSD is my Artificial Intelligence course final project which has been implemented using Python, CUDA, and YOLOv5 library.
+The dataset is the results of the efforts of my friends and me which includes 1,325 pictures collected and annotated from traffic signs.
+The classes that this model is capable of detecting are as follows:

-This project can detect all of the following signs:

 - Do Not Enter
 - Keep Right